 The IJB does not pay allowances or remuneration to the Voting Board members.
 Voting Board members are remunerated by their parent organisation.
-Voting Board members receive expenses from their parent organisation.
-The IJB does not have responsibilities, either in the current year or in future years, for funding any pension entitlements of voting IJB members, therefore no pension rights disclosures are provided for the Chair or Vice-Chair.
+Voting Board

 Remuneration: Officers of the IJB

 The IJB does not employ any staff in its own right, however, specific post-holding officers are Advisory members of the Board.